Global Activity Scores

 \subsubsection{Low noise ($k=0.01$)}

-Fig. \ref{fig:O01} plots the normalized cumulative sum of eigenvalues for AS and GAS methods in the presence of low noise.
+Fig. \ref{fig:O01} plots the normalized cumulative sum of eigenvalues of $\pmb{C}_{\text{as}}$ and $\pmb{C}_{\text{gas}}$ in the presence of low noise.
 We observe the methods have significantly different eigenvalues.

 Fig. \ref{fig:itr_noise_2} plots the sensitivity indices.
-Based on the cumulative normalized eigenvalue criterion discussed earlier, we pick $m=8$ for the AS method, and $m=1$ for the GAS method.
+Based on the cumulative normalized eigenvalue criterion discussed earlier, we pick $m=8$ for the activity scores, and $m=1$ for the global activity scores.
 With the introduction of noise, we observe that DGSM and activity scores do not look similar to Sobol' indices (or global activity scores) anymore.
 Even though DGSM still ranks most of the inputs as the upper Sobol' indices, the relative differences between the importance of the inputs are very different than that of Sobol' indices.
 The activity scores with $m=8$ rank several inputs differently than the Sobol' upper indices.

 The global activity scores, on the other hand, do not seem to be adversely affected by noise.
 When $m=10$, the global activity scores and the upper Sobol' indices are virtually indistinguishable.
 When $m=1$, the global activity scores rank the first three inputs (which are the least important) differently compared to upper Sobol' indices, and interestingly follow the same pattern as lower Sobol' indices.